 SEO 101, Beginner’s guide to SEO marketing

 Let’s start from the beginning, SEO stands for search engine optimization and it is a practice of increasing quantity and quality of website traffic, through organic (non-paid) ways to exposure brand in search engine results.
 It’s more about understanding what people are looking for online, what kind of answers they want, the words they are using and what do they expect from that.
 Understanding this data will allow you to make high-quality content for your visitors, the content which they value.
 In order to help viewers to find information about you, firstly you need to understand your potential customers.

 Answer those questions to yourself about your clients:

-- What types of your product / service are people searching?
+- What types of product/service are people searching?

 - Who is searching for those keywords?

-- How are people searching for product / service?
+- How are people searching for product/service?
 (What questions do they ask?
 What words do they use?
-Are people more use mobile device?)
+Are people more use a mobile device?)

 - Where are potential clients located?
 (Locally, nationally, internationally)

 - How can you provide the best content about your product/service to make value for people who search for it?